chaseruskin/orbit/docs/src/reference/configuration.md

 default-protocol = "git"
 ```

 If the default protocol has patterns configured and none of the patterns match the given ip's source URL, then it is not used.
-If the default protocol is set to be used and its name cannot be found among the known protocols, it will error.
+If the default protocol is set to be used and its name cannot be found among the known protocols, the installation process will error.

 ### The `[vhdl-format]` section